Course Outline

 Module 11: Troubleshooting, Tuning and Disaster Recovery

-Your monitoring solution must be highly available to ensure your key line-of-business applications are available and performing at optimum levels at all times.
-Additionally, ensuring your system is fully optimized helps prevent outages and deterioration of performance of the monitoring solution.
-In this module you will learn how to optimize the data warehouse to ensure the correct volume of data is kept.
+Your monitoring solution must be highly available to ensure your key line-of-business applications are available and performing at optimal levels at all times.
+Additionally, ensuring your system is fully optimized helps prevent outages and performance deterioration of the monitoring solution.
+In this module, you will learn how to optimize the data warehouse to ensure the correct volume of data is retained.

-As with all key systems it’s important to know where to look when troubleshooting problems.
+As with any critical system, it is important to know where to look when troubleshooting problems.
 This includes using reports to understand performance and knowing which logs to investigate on both the management servers and agents.

-If a component within the Operations Manager environment fails it is equally important that you understand how to recover the failed component.
-In this final module you will learn how to optimize, troubleshoot and perform disaster recovery in Operations Manager.
+If a component within the Operations Manager environment fails, it is equally important to understand how to recover the failed component.
+In this final module, you will learn how to optimize, troubleshoot, and perform disaster recovery in Operations Manager.

 Lessons